A proposal is a written offer to solve a technical problem

 line of the table.
 Instead of using a superscript number

-symbol.
-Tabular footnotes, that is, notes that refer
+Tabular footnotes, that is, notes that refer to specific

-to specific items in the table itself, should be placed
+items in the table itself, should be placed between the

-with the asterisk or a Roman superscript letter, whichever
+or a Roman superscript letter, whichever is not being

 CONCLUSION